inspiraluna/doiContacts/README.md

 ## Features
 - Contacts
-    - add an email address and request a email permission via a Doichain transaction
+    - add an email address and request an email permission through Doichain transaction
     - store current geo position when requesting the permission, so you can later remember where you meet
     - show contacts status of a requested email permission (confirmed - yes/no)
     - scan email QR-Code from a second doiContact wallet